Darxo/Hardened/README.md

 - **Axe Mastery** no longer grants **Hook Shield**.
 It now causes **Split Shield** to apply **Dazed** for 1 turn
 - **Bags and Belts** now also includes two-handed weapons but no longer grants Initiative
 - **Battle Forged** no longer has any prerequisites.
 You can pick it alongside **Nimble** or **Poise**
+- **Bloodlust** is completely reworked.
+It now grants 10% more damage against bleeding enemies and makes you receive 10% less damage from bleeding enemies
+- **Bolster** now requires a Polearm equipped, instead of any weapon with a Reach of 6 or more
 - **Bullseye** no longer reduces the penalty for shooting behind cover.
 It also no longer works with **Take Aim**
+- **Concussive strikes** is completely reworked.
+It is now called **Shockwave** and it makes it so your kills or stuns with maces will daze all enemies adjacent to your target for 1 turn
 - **Dodge** now grants 4% of Initiative as extra Melee Defense and Ranged Defense for every empty adjacent tile (down from always 15%)
 - **Duelist** is completely reworked.
 It now only works for one-handed weapons.
 It grants 30% Armor Penetration and +2 Reach while adjacent to 0 or 1 enemies and it grants 15% Armor Penetration and +1 Reach while adjacent to 2 enemies
 - **Fortified Mind** now grants 30% more Resolve (up from 25%).
 This Bonus is now reduces by 1% for each point of Weight on your Helmet